wix-incubator/headless-components/docs/api/EVENT_TICKET_DEFINITION_INTERFACE.md

 ### TicketDefinition.SaleStartDate

 Displays the sale start date.
-Only renders when the ticket sale is scheduled to start in the future.
+Only renders when the sale is scheduled to start in the future.

 **Props**